CorruptedAesthetic/FennelValidator/README.md

 ```

 **Key points:**
-- `--node-key-file` uses the pre-provisioned key, preventing NetworkKeyNotFound errors
+- `--node-key-file` uses the pre-provisioned key
 - `--user 1001:1001` ensures proper permissions
-- `--pruning 1000` keeps only the last 1000 blocks to save disk space
+- `--pruning 1000` keeps only the last 1000 blocks to save disk space; an archive node would not use prune flags and would run parity db
 - RPC is bound to loopback (127.0.0.1) for security

 **Pruning Options**: